M Search · Compensation Intelligence Report

 About This Report

 This benchmark was built from proprietary screen-level candidate data across five retained executive searches conducted by M Search for PE-backed and VC-backed OCFO software companies.
-The searches span three distinct OCFO subsectors: treasury and cash management, expense management, and accounts payable automation — representing a cross-section of the companies selling into the Office of the CFO in the United States.
+The searches span treasury and cash management, expense management, and accounts payable automation — a cross-section of the companies selling into the Office of the CFO in the United States.

-Unlike survey-based compensation benchmarks, this data comes from actual recruitment conversations.
-Every number was stated by a live candidate during a screen — not self-reported on a form.
-The dataset covers IC through VP level, with geographic, subsector, attainment, and motivational slices not available from any public source.
-All candidates are anonymized.
+Every data point in this report comes from an actual recruitment conversation — not a survey or self-reported form.
+The dataset covers IC through VP level, with geographic, subsector, attainment, and motivational cuts not available from any public source.
+All candidates and client data are anonymized.

 Dataset

-All companies are PE-backed or VC-backed OCFO software businesses with US expansion mandates · All candidates anonymized
+All companies are PE-backed or VC-backed OCFO software businesses with US expansion or US growth mandates

 Table of Contents